mdolab/pyhyp/doc/index.rst

 distance from the original surface.
 In the process, the entire space surrounding the geometry is meshed.

+.. _pyhyp_theory:

-Most the theory for `pyHyp` was taken from `Chan and Steger <https://www.sciencedirect.com/science/article/pii/009630039290073A>`_.
+Most of the theory for `pyHyp` was taken from `Chan and Steger <https://www.sciencedirect.com/science/article/pii/009630039290073A>`_.